 ScreenFlow Background Music

-When it comes to background music and sound effects in ScreenFlow, it’s pretty simple to navigate, but there’s this whole question of where to get sound effects and background music that won’t get you into copyright trouble.
+When it comes to background music in ScreenFlow, there is a question of where to get sound effects and background music that won’t get you into copyright trouble.

 Legality of Using Background Music